sanika3020/EcommerceRecommenderSystem/README.md

  E-Commerce Recommendation Engine
-A high-performance, full-stack, real-time personalized product recommendation engine and shopping simulator.
-This application demonstrates custom collaborative-filtering and content-based recommendation techniques built from scratch, paired with a modern React dynamic storefront.
+A high-performance, real-time personalized product recommendation engine and shopping simulator.
+This application demonstrates custom collaborative-filtering and content-based recommendation techniques .

 📸 Screenshots
 Here is a preview of the application in action.